ncar-xdev/ncar-xdev.github.io/about/xdev.md

 their own right, Member Stakeholders are capable of being collaborators on Xdev Projects, even if they do not have the time to dedicate to project work themselves.
-We call them Member Stakeholders because we consider them Xdev members, and they are included in all Xdev group communications (e.g., in the `#xdev` Zulip group, on the [xdev@ucar.edu](mailto:xdev@ucar.edu) mailing list, etc.).
+We call them Member Stakeholders because we consider them Xdev members, and they are included in all Xdev group communications (e.g., on the [xdev@ucar.edu](mailto:xdev@ucar.edu) mailing list).
 Hence, Member Stakeholders are capable of staying up-to-date with Xdev activities and providing technical feedback and guidance on a frequent basis.

 Community Stakeholders are the target demographic for all Xdev activities.
 Therefore, Community Stakeholders are the owners of "the problem" that Xdev is